-Well, we’re here — two full months into the year of 2022, with March on the horizon (and by the time of this blog’s posting, we’ll be even further!)
-It’s common practice for students to jump into lessons at the beginning of the calendar year; whether it’s a return from winter break, or the thrill of completing a New Year’s resolution to learn a new instrument, this time of year is a lot of fun for us at Mason Music as we get to meet more new students and bring our love for music to folks young and old.
+It’s common practice for students to jump into lessons at the beginning of the calendar year in January or the school year in the fall; whether it’s a return from school break, or the thrill of completing a newfound goal to learn an instrument, this time of year is a lot of fun for us at Mason Music as we get to meet more new students and bring our love for music to folks young and old.

 After 10 years of offering music lessons to the Birmingham community, we’ve found that 90 days is typically the make-or-break point for new students in the lesson room.
 After 90 days, students are either likely to stick it out and continue charting their musical path or give in to the obstacles of learning a new instrument.
 Playing music and learning a new instrument for the first time can be difficult, no matter how old you are or what skills you walk in with!
 Because we see that inflection point at 90 days, we’ve assembled a few helpful tips from our community of teachers, parents, and even long-time students, that’ll help you stick with lessons for the long haul.